 As a result, Ballroom Dancing Tips & Advice for Kids and Adults‘ blog will become a go-to for experienced dancers.

-Walter Nelson is a social historian in southern California and specializes in vintage dance.
+Walter Nelson is a social historian in southern California.
+He specializes in vintage dance.

-Walter and his wife provide many services including vintage dance instruction and musical/historical character performances.
-He is an accomplished vintage dance DJ and Master of Ceremonies.
+Walter and his wife provide services such as vintage dance instruction and musical/historical character performances.
+He is a sought-after vintage dance DJ and Master of Ceremonies.

 His very entertaining blog is called Mass Historia.